 gate signal is very important.

-When the gate closes, the envelope does the
+When the gate closes, it does the

 In this case (and most cases) the